Reading time: 7 min.

 • Don’t pick your grafts or scabs (even if they feel itchy)

-But by this point the follicles will have settled in, and when they’ve recovered from the shock, they’ll start to produce new hair.
+But by this point, the hair follicles will have settled in, and when they’ve recovered from the shock, they’ll start to produce new hair.

-Some hair transplant patients feel a little despondent during this stage of the recovery timeline.
-You may not see much growth, and you might even wonder if the transplant has taken.
-According to the hair transplant growth chart, you can expect some new growth during this phase, but most patients only see up to 5mm within the first 8 weeks.
+Some hair transplant patients feel a little despondent during this stage of the hair transplant timeline.
+You may not see much hair growth, and you might even wonder if the transplant has taken.
+According to the hair transplant growth chart, you can expect some new hair growth during this phase, but most patients only see up to 5mm within the first 8 weeks.

 Pre-hair transplant and 3 months after surgery (FUE, 2200 grafts)